Carpal tunnel: Function

 The flexor carpi radialis (one tendon) is often incorrectly stated to travel within the carpal tunnel.
-More precisely, it travels within the fibers of the flexor retinaculum which forms the roof of the carpal tunnel, rather than running inside the tunnel itself.
+More precisely, it travels within the fibers of the flexor retinaculum, which forms the roof of the carpal tunnel, rather than running inside the tunnel itself.

 Effect of wrist movements

 Movements in the wrist affect the shape and width of the carpal tunnel.
-The width decreases considerably during normal range of motion in the wrist and because the carpal bones move in relation to each other with every motion of the hand the bony walls of the tunnel are not rigid.
+The width decreases considerably during the normal range of motion in the wrist; and because the carpal bones move in relation to each other with every motion of the hand, the bony walls of the tunnel are not rigid.
 Both flexion and extension increase compression in the carpal tunnel.